C Programming

 gcc -E simple.c > simple_preprocessed.txt

 Look through the generated text file.
-Notice that a lot of extra text has been added, but at the last few lines of the text file you will find your original code.
+While a lot has been added, the last few lines of the text file are your original code.

 Step 2: Compiling